cryptocode/terminal-doom/README.md

 freedoom2.wad
 freedoom1.wad
 ```

+## Credits
+* The engine is based on the amazing [doomgeneric](https://github.com/ozkl/doomgeneric) project
+* Rendering and input is handled by [libvaxis](https://github.com/rockorager/libvaxis), a TUI library written in Zig
+* Sound is handled by [miniaudio](https://miniaud.io/), a single-file sound playback libary
+* Build system (and the main input/rendering loop) is all [Zig](https://ziglang.org/)
+* Testing and debugging in Ghostty's terminal inspector (closed beta), [Kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/), and [WezTerm](https://wezfurlong.org/wezterm/index.html)

 ## LICENSE
 As Terminal Doom is based on the doomgeneric project, the project as a whole is licensed under GPL2.